SeqWare/public-workflows/vcf-uploader/README.md

                 NORMAL: https://gtrepo-osdc-icgc.annailabs.com/cghub/metadata/analysisFull/d1747d83-f0be-4eb1-859b-80985421a38e
                 SAMPLE UUID: 914ee592-e855-43d3-8767-a96eb6d1f067

-You can find fake examples of VCF, tarball, and associated files in the sample_files directory.
+You can find fake examples of VCF, tarball, and associated files in the "sample_files" directory.

+## Timing JSON Format

+This JSON format lets you specify runtime information for recording in the analysis.xml metadata submission file.

+TODO: Sheldon, you'll want to define a JSON format for this

+## QC JSON Format

+This JSON format lets you specify QC statistics for recording in the analysis.xml metadata submission file.

+TODO: Sheldon, you'll want to define a JSON format for this

-## Pipe JSON
+## Pipe JSON Format

+This JSON format lets you specify details about the individual steps of the workflow.
+If this is not specified than a single step will be recorded in the analysis.xml metadata file that reflects the name and version of the workflow.

 The format of the Pipe JSON for that section of the XML: